ozzynot/CSV-Cleaning/README.md

 ## Dataset
 Dataset taken from https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand/data

+This Lab is meant to clean a csv file for future usage in WEKA.
+It clears up empty rows and columns.

 ### Instructions
 1. Unzip the folder
 2. View uncleaned data (hotel_bookings.csv) using viewer of choice